ammarhakim/gkyl/machines/README.md

   specify paths and library names needed by the scripts in waf_tools.
 On many systems, this can be aided by loading modules.

+**Note: if you would like to build with CUDA, make sure to start from a machine file that includes CUDA, e.g. adroit.**